Español

 You might hear about other ways to treat the cancer or its symptoms.
 These may not always be standard medical treatments.
 These treatments may be vitamins, herbs, special diets, and other things.

 Some of these might help, but many have not been tested.
 Some have been shown not to help.
-A few have even been found to be harmful.
-Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a special diet, or anything else.
+A few may be harmful or unsafe when combined with other treatments your cancer care team may suggest.
+Talk to your doctor about anything you are thinking about using, whether it is a vitamin, a special diet, or anything else.

-You’ll be glad when treatment is over.
+You will be glad when treatment is over.
 But it can be hard not to worry about cancer coming back.
 Even when cancer never comes back, people still worry about it.
-For many years after treatment ends, it’s still important to see the cancer doctor.
+For years after treatment ends, it is still important to see the cancer doctor.
 Be sure to go to all of these follow-up visits.
-Exams and maybe other tests will be done to see if the cancer has come back and to check for late effects from cancer treatments.
+Exams and other tests will be done to see if the cancer has come back and to check for long-term side effects from cancer treatments.

 At first, these visits may be every month or so.
 Then, as long as no cancer is found, the visits are needed less often.